How Microbes and Your Brain Work Together

 Researchers stated, "Probiotics also reduce inflammation of the gut.
 Because anxiety is often accompanied by gastrointestinal symptoms, reducing gut inflammation helps alleviate those symptoms.
 Probiotics have also been shown to modify the body's response to stress, and the stress response is highly linked to mental health disorders, such as social anxiety."

-The researchers stated, "Research on gut bacteria is expanding a lot.
+The researchers also stated, "Research on gut bacteria is expanding a lot.
 This study is interesting in how it ties together several relevant threads of personality, food intake, and exercise.
 This information was not collected from a clinical sample of people with diagnosed anxiety disorders.
 Participants were first-year psychology students in an American liberal arts university.
 This means the results have implications for broad population health.
 Bacteria in the gut produce vitamins and break down our food.
 Their presence or absence has been linked to all kinds of mental and physical disorders."

 Changing a person's bacteria might be challenging if you didn't know Me!
 But it's easier than altering your genes.
 The easiest way to change your gut flora is to feed it probiotic and prebiotic foods.
 This is what I did and you can do it too.
 It's fun and makes you feel great!
 Eating probiotic foods is much stronger than taking supplements that are often killed by the stomach acids before they ever get to the parts of the body that need them.

 When you eat a probiotic food, the food itself provides a protective armor that helps shield the friendly bacteria.
 It also speeds the transport out of the stomach, thus keeping the good bacteria intact.
 Probiotic pills are often trapped in the acids of the stomach, and the probiotics are killed before the body ever gets a chance to use them.
-So consuming probiotic foods such as kefir, kombucha, and cultured vegetables is more effective than taking pills.
+So consuming probiotic foods such as kefir, kombucha, yogurt, and cultured vegetables is more effective than taking pills.
 Check out how to make these foods below.
 Start with the one that most interests you and let those microbes produce the chemicals you need to feel good.
 When you feel good you do good.
-It's a side effect of being happy!
+It's a side effect of being happy.

 Listen To My Podcast